 Wadi Bani Khalid is a stunning desert oasis nestled in the eastern region of Oman, known for its natural beauty and crystal-clear turquoise waters.
 The wadi is surrounded by rocky cliffs and palm groves, creating a picturesque landscape that attracts both locals and tourists seeking an escape from the desert heat.
 Visitors can enjoy a swim in the refreshing pools and explore the hidden caves.

-Wadi Bani Khalid has a reputation for being a bit touristy but I’m so glad I made the stop.
-It’s gorgeous and absolutely worth the visit.
-Make sure to continue past the first pools as the prettier swimming areas are toward the back.
+Wadi Bani Khalid has a reputation for being a bit touristy, but I’m so glad I made the stop.
+To fully appreciate its beauty, continue past the first pools, the clearer and more scenic swimming areas are located further back.

 Sur